-Once your feet have been contaminated, the warm, dark and sweaty environment of feet cramped in shoes or trainers provides the ideal breeding ground for the fungus.
-However, athlete’s foot also occurs in dry, flaky areas.
+Once your feet have been contaminated, the warm, dark and sweaty environment of feet crammed in shoes or trainers provides the ideal breeding ground for the fungus.
+However, Athlete’s Foot also occurs in dry and flaky areas.
 It’s quite common in summer with sandal wearers.
 The sun makes your skin dry out, so it loses its natural protective oils.
 This combined with the constant trauma from sandals makes them more prone to infection.

-It’s not called athlete’s foot for no reason!
-It’s a fairly common condition.
-Walking barefoot around swimming pools and spending your life in trainers makes you more likely to suffer from Athlete’s Foot, but you do not need to be an athlete to suffer from this condition.
+It’s not called Athlete’s Foot for no reason!
+It’s a common condition.
+Walking barefoot around swimming pools and spending your life in trainers makes you more likely to suffer from Athlete’s Foot.
+But, you do not need to be an athlete to suffer from this condition.

-The single most important tip for preventing athlete’s foot is to ensure your feet are completely dry after washing them, as well as before you put your shoes and socks on.
+The most important thing is to ensure your feet are completely dry after washing them, as well as before you put your shoes and socks on.
 However, there are many things you can do to make your feet less hospitable to fungal infections.

 Firstly, change your footwear on a regular basis.
 There’s no point sorting your feet out if you constantly re-infect them by putting them into damp, fungal-infected shoes.
 It takes 24-48 hours for shoes to dry out properly, so alternate your shoes daily.
 To help shoes dry out more quickly, take any insoles out.
 Also, loosen laces and open your shoes out fully so that air can circulate.
 Choose trainers with ventilation holes.